On This Page

-A heat pump is a different way to use renewable energy to heat water – that doesn’t need solar panels!
-Heat pumps can save you a bundle of cash on your hot water bills, as they use approximately one third the energy of an electric water heater.
-Additionally, there’s generous rebates available making them an extremely economical option!
+A heat pump is a different way to use renewable energy to heat water; they don’t need solar panels!
+Heat pumps can save you a bundle of cash on your hot water bills, as they use approximately one-third of the energy of an electric water heater.

-A heat pump is a little like a reverse refrigerator.
-It transfers the heat in the air outside of the unit to the water stored inside the heater through a heat exchange system.
-In the case of heat pumps, “heat” is a relative term as they will still work in very cold conditions* – at least -10 degrees Celsius, so it will still be generating hot water for you during winter nights.
+A heat pump is like a reverse fridge.
+It transfers the heat in the air outside the unit to the water stored inside the heater through a heat exchange system.
+In the case of heat pumps, “heat” is a relative term as they will still work in very cold conditions* – at least -10 degrees Celsius, so they will still generate hot water for you during winter nights.
 How is that possible?

-* External air is drawn into the heat pump system via a fan into an evaporator containing a special type of refrigerant, which is stored in piping.
+- External air is drawn into the heat pump system via a fan into an evaporator containing a particular refrigerant stored in piping.
 The refrigerant used is called R134a, which isn’t a CFC, so it doesn’t negatively affect the earth’s ozone layer.

-* R134a has an evaporation or boiling point of -26C; whereas water has a boiling point of 100C.
-Temperatures that feel very cold to us are still more than enough to make the refrigerant “boil”.
-The air that has been drawn into the system, which is far warmer than the refrigerant, turns the refrigerant from a liquid into a gas inside the heat pump’s piping.
+- R134a has an evaporation or boiling point of -26C, whereas water has a boiling point of 100C.
+Temperatures that feel very cold are still more than enough to make the refrigerant “boil”.
+The air drawn into the system, which is far warmer than the refrigerant, turns the refrigerant from a liquid into a gas inside the heat pump’s piping.

-* A compressor then pumps the now gaseous refrigerant through a small valve, which compresses it; and as a result of the process generates a great deal of heat.
+- A compressor then pumps the now gaseous refrigerant through a small valve, compressing it and generating great heat.

-* The temperature of the refrigerant has now dropped dramatically as the heat has been drawn away, so it returns to a liquid state and the heat pump cycle begins again.
+- The refrigerant temperature has dropped dramatically as the heat has been drawn away, so it returns to a liquid state, and the heat pump cycle begins again.

 Benefits of heat pump hot water

-- A heat pump produces between 3 – 5 times the amount of renewable energy than electricity required to power the unit.
+- A heat pump produces between 3 – 5 times more renewable energy than electricity required to power the unit.

-- It’s an environmentally friendly hot water option given the reduction in greenhouse gas emissions through less energy requirements.
+- It’s an environmentally friendly hot water option given the reduced greenhouse gas emissions through fewer energy requirements.

-- A heat pump is effective even in low temperatures*.
-In extreme cold, an electric assist is activated to ensure the water stays at the desired temperature
+- A heat pump is effective even in low temperatures.
+An electric assist is activated in extreme cold to ensure the water stays at the desired temperature.

 - Ease of installation as a solar heat pump uses the same connections as an electric hot water system.